luickk/MlAstConcurrencyAnalyser/README.md

     var 2 diff:  -57
     var 3 diff:  -32
     ```
-    A negative difference should theoretically not be possible since it would indicate that there have been more iterations applied on a variable then there actually were.
+    A negative difference should theoretically not be possible, since it would indicate that there have been more iterations applied on a variable than there actually were.
 That's the error, which is somewhere in the lower second digits, which is negligible compared to the non-atomic addition operation misses if there are no mutexe.

 - Results with 2 variables, 4 threads, *0* mutexe and 1 sec runtime:
     Script: